Boston Athenæum: 20th and 21st centuries

-From 1913–1914, the Boston Athenæum employed the architectural firm of Bigelow and Wadsworth to expand the building.
+From 1913 to 1914, the Boston Athenæum employed the architectural firm of Bigelow and Wadsworth to expand the building.
 The fourth and fifth floors were set back so as not to disrupt the symmetry of the façade.
 This renovation fireproofed the building and expanded the space, including the addition of the beautiful fifth floor reading room and the fourth floor Trustees’ Room.
 At the same time, much-needed shelving was installed in the form of a drum stack — a ten-story Snead stack occupying a semi-circular space from the basement to the third floor.

 The Boston Athenæum was declared a National Historic Landmark in 1966.
 Between 1999 and 2002, the Boston Athenæum underwent a major renovation to update its climate control system, gain more space for books, and add new gallery space on the first floor.

 In May 2020, Leah Rosovsky was appointed as Stanford Calderwood Director of the Athenæum.